renpy/renpy/sphinx/source/updater.rst

 able to download the update files by going to the appropriate URL directly, and your server must support HTTP range queries.

+HTTPS is not supported for patching.

 (This means paying for web hosting, as "sharing" sites tend not to support the required features.)

+If the `patch` parameter is set to False, or an https url is given, the updater will not attempt to patch the game.
+Instead, it will download the full archive, and unpack that update.
+While this is a larger download, it will work with many more web servers.

 Building an Update
 ------------------